MohitJain-git/UltimateTexasHoldem/README.md

 # Ultimate Texas Hold'em

-A Python implementation of the popular casino poker variant Ultimate Texas Hold'em with a graphical user interface built using Tkinter.
+A Python-based implementation of Ultimate Texas Hold'em, a popular casino poker variant, featuring an optimal strategy derived using Pyro and a user-friendly graphical interface developed with Tkinter.
 ## Features

 - Interactive GUI built with Tkinter